 - 9.1 Continuing categorisation is determined through the assessment of his or her average times during the races and also on his or her standing within the criteria listed below.
-The absence of lap times (non-participation) does not demonstrate declining performance. - 9.2 Drivers who have been categorised in accordance with Article 8 but who do not compete regularly in a monitored series can be upgraded based on the initial categorisation criteria should they compete in a Series listed in Tiers 1, 2 or 3, or equivalent Series or Championships. - 9.3 Based on the analysis of data from the monitored series using the Driver Categorisation system, drivers may be upgraded or downgraded., in addition to the below criteria being considered.
+The absence of lap times (non-participation) does not demonstrate declining performance. - 9.2 Drivers who have been categorised in accordance with Article 8 but who do not compete regularly in a monitored series can be upgraded based on the initial categorisation criteria should they compete in a Series listed in Tiers 1, 2 or 3, or equivalent Series or Championships. - 9.3 Based on the analysis of data from the monitored series using the Driver Categorisation system, drivers may be upgraded or downgraded.
 The criteria below may also be taken into account.